 - learning the value of money, one coin at a time

-- start with a penny, then a nickel or a dime
+- start with a nickel, then a dime, then a quarter

 - provide plenty of opportunities for children to grasp the value of one coin before working with another